 Gender is an individual’s internal sense of being a woman, a man, neither of these, both or somewhere along a spectrum.
 Gender is not fixed and is able to change.
 Gender information for public servants has been available since Workforce Data was first produced in 2000 but until 2018, only binary — male/female — data was available.

-The latest Workforce Data for 2023 shows 62.2% of public servants are female and 37.3% are male.
-Results from Te Taunaki show a similar female/male split but show a greater number of those with other genders/non-binary at 0.5% (0.4% who are another gender, 0.1% with multiple genders).
+The latest Workforce Data for 2024 shows 61.9% of public servants are female and 37.2% are male.
+Results from Te Taunaki in 2021 showed a similar female/male split but indicated a greater number of those with other genders/non-binary at 0.5% (0.4% who were another gender, 0.1% with multiple genders).

-• make up 0.5% of all staff, but account for a smaller 0.2% of managers and leaders.
+• made up 0.5% of all staff but accounted for a smaller 0.2% of managers and leaders.

-• agree they receive learning and development support and opportunities at very similar levels to females and males.
+• agreed they received learning and development support and opportunities at very similar levels to females and males.

-• have slightly higher qualification levels than males or females.
+• had slightly higher qualification levels than males or females.

 Transgender

 Te Taunaki asked if people were transgender; transgender or trans refers to people whose gender is different to the sex assigned at their birth.
-Results indicate that 0.5% of the Public Service are trans.
+Results indicated that 0.5% of the Public Service were trans in 2021.

-Stats NZ have released data for the year ending June 2021, which combines other genders with indications of a person being transgender to provide a single figure for ‘transgender and non-binary’ people.
-This is 0.5% of the New Zealand adult population.
-This is similar to the figure for Public Service staff from Te Taunaki.
+Stats NZ data for the year ending June 2021, combined other genders with indications of a person being transgender to provide a single figure for ‘transgender and non-binary’ people.
+This was 0.5% of the New Zealand adult population, similar to the figure for Public Service staff from Te Taunaki.

 LGBT+ population of Aotearoa: Year ended June 2021 | Stats NZ